 Once you decide to pursue centralized log management, you’ll find several options in the market.
 How do you choose the best solution for your needs?
-Following are five key criteria for comparing different CLM solutions so you can determine which one is right for your organization.
+In this article we’ll discuss the top five criteria for comparing different centralized log management solutions so you can determine which one is right for your organization:

 If digital transformation is a key use case, you may want to consider keeping the raw data intact, since you may need the ability to re-analyze it later.
 You also need to decide how important the raw data is to your organization.
 Does the CLM store the data raw, or is the raw data lost after it is parsed and stored?
 Will you need to go back and re-examine your old data in new ways?

 The visualizations, dashboards, and features should be attuned to the needs of your users.
 Think about how your security professionals will use the CLM solution every day.
 What dashboards will they need to see?
 What are their most common workflows?
 Make sure you test your prospective CLM solution to see how easy it is (or isn’t) to move through these workflows.
 And don’t just test use cases for advanced users or power users.
 Give users of all skill levels some hands-on time with your prospective CLM solution and get their feedback on how intuitive they find it.
 Test the use cases for your Tier-1 analysts, too.

 Remember, the value of the solution will be determined by the number of people who can effectively use it on a daily basis.
 Be sure to test both common and advanced uses cases.
 Give users of all skill levels some hands-on time with your prospective CLM solution and get their feedback on how intuitive they find it.
 Test if multiple users running simultaneous queries impacts system performance.
 Testing the performance of the entire system as multiple users run concurrent queries is an excellent measure of how the CLM will perform once you deploy it.